Arctic Council

 Formally established in 1996, the Arctic Council is the leading intergovernmental forum promoting cooperation, coordination, and interaction on issues of sustainable development and environmental protection in the Arctic.
 With a warming climate and rising sea levels, the Northwest Passage through the Arctic Circle is becoming more available to nations as a viable pathway for commerce and transport.
 However, foreign incursion into this territory is already proving harmful to the communities of both s and animals that call the Arctic their home.
 In this committee, delegates can either debate the merits and pitfalls of using the Northwest Passage for commerce and transport or the best ways to protect the Indigenous Communities and native species that rely on the Arctic ecosystem.

-Chairs: Kate Satterfield & Michael Murray
+Chairs: Michael Murray & Kate Satterfield

 TOPICS